Keys For Effective Treatment of Anxiety: Interoceptive Exposure and Safety Behaviors

 So, I'll be teaching alongside David at a three-and-a-half-day workshop called Advanced CBT for Depression and Anxiety.
 And we will cover a lot about doing exposure.
 It's in person in South San Francisco and also live-streamed online.
 There's more info about it on our website, but the quickest link is www.cbtintensive.com.
 So you can find out more about it.
 Also, we typically offer these webinars monthly.
 Next month, the first Wednesday of the month is the week of July 4th.
 Instead, we're going to do the next webinar on June 26th.
 That's going to be offered by Kevin Cornelius with Feeling Good Institute, which is talking about incorporating intensive one-on-one therapy sessions into your practice.
 So, I am kind of teaching you some tools, tidbits, and gems about how to do longer sessions and more intensive therapy.

 So, This one is an intensive workshop for therapists, right?
 Then, actually, the webinar talks more about how to do intensive therapy with your patients.
 So that's on June 26th at noon, and that's a free one-hour, one CE webinar.
 Mike also dropped the CE survey into the chat box.
 So make sure that you complete that CE survey.
 And I think...
 Yeah, I thought it was in the slide deck, but the references are on the course page.
 So they're not in the slide deck, but they're definitely on the course page if you want to find more references.
 And we're just at the one o'clock mark.
 So, I'm going to say thank you so much to everyone for attending this webinar.
 We love offering training to our community, connecting with you, and trying to answer your questions and help you become a better therapist.
 We also love referrals.
-If you have patients that you think would benefit from seeing one of us at Feeling Good Institute, so you can see our website at feelinggoodinstitute.com if you have any questions about our trainig or CE certification or anything like that, reach out to certification at feelinggoodinstitute.com.
+If you have patients that you think would benefit from seeing one of us at Feeling Good Institute, so you can see our website at feelinggoodinstitute.com if you have any questions about our training or CE certification or anything like that, reach out to certification at feelinggoodinstitute.com.

 Mike: Thanks so much, Jill.